ClouDesire/docusaurus/docs/api.md

 the marketplace control panel, and this should be the preferred authentication method when developing an integration with the Cloudesire API.

-> **Security**: you can have only one permanent login token at time, requesting a new one will invalidate the previous one.
+> **Security**: you can have one permanent login token at time, requesting a new one will invalidate the previous one.

-Once obtained the token, set on every HTTP request two additional headers:
+Once obtained the token, set on every HTTP request the following two headers:

 * `CMW-Auth-Token`: the token you got from your profile
 * `CMW-Auth-User`: your current username, as displayed in your profile